bouboucouscous/sphero_stage/README3.md

 ## Execution

-To prove our program you have to run the next commands:
+To test our program you have to run the next commands:

 -----------------------------------------------------------------------